marc-jellinek/AzureDataFactoryDemo_SqlSpSink/readme.md

 The good news is that MERGing into a temporal table is a good way to generate SCD4 dimension tables.
 That part works!
 Hooray for us!

-Go back to Visual Studio and open
+Go back to Visual Studio Code and open

 What was going on?
 Rather than supplying all the source data in dbo.Load_Employee, the stored procedure was called multiple times with batches of the source data.
 The way the MERGE was written (look inside dbo.Load_Employee or in file 0030_DeployTargetDatabaseObjects.sql), if a row exists in the target, but does not exists in the source, that row is deleted from the target.
 Since there were lots of rows that didn't exist in what the stored proc saw as the source, it deleted rows in the target.